marcin-bo/iOS-Programming-Notes/Swift Concurrency/Swift Concurrency.md

 - Actors provide **isolation** from the rest of the program for its **shared mutable state**.
     - The only way to access that state is by going through the actor.
 - Whenever you **interact with an actor** from the outside, you must access the data **asynchronously**.
-    - Use `await` before a function call.
+    - Use `await` before a method call or access to a property.
 - Actors **eliminates data races** on the actor's state.

 ## Example: shared mutable state with and without an actor <a name="actors_example"></a>